xiangp126/Latch/README.md

-- Thanks to the development of OpenGrok
+- This project aims to deploy OpenGrok on Linux server by 'onekey' stroke

-- This project aims to deploy OpenGrok by 'onekey' stroke
+- Automatically generating PATH/config files, need not set extra var

-- Automatically generating PATH/config files, no need extra var set
+- Server user is jsvc, not root

-- Verified on Ubuntu 14.04 LTS | CentOS 6.9
+- Has checked on on Ubuntu 14.04 LTS | CentOS 6.9

-- Will install
+- May install
     - universal ctags
     - java   >= 1.8
     - tomcat >= 8